phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

-In Bash, the equivalent of JavaScript's [`console.log`](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) is the command `echo`, to which we pass the words `Hello World` as arguments and it prints them back.
+In Bash, the equivalent of JavaScript's [`console.log`](https://developer.mozilla.org/en-US/docs/Web/API/Console/log) is the command `echo`, to which we just passed the words `Hello World` as arguments and promptly got them printed back.

 A correct understanding of what is a "command" and an "argument" is crucial to use Bash as a scripting language.
-This is already very well explained by the article [Commands and Arguments](https://mywiki.wooledge.org/BashGuide/CommandsAndArguments) at Greg's Wiki, but I'll touch the most important concepts for scripting here.
+This is already very well explained by the article [Commands and Arguments](https://mywiki.wooledge.org/BashGuide/CommandsAndArguments) at Greg's Wiki, but I'll try to summarize the most important concepts in the next section.

 # Quoting and whitespace

 The correct way to understand the line `echo Hello World` is that `echo` is the command and `Hello` and `World` are two separate arguments passed to that command.

+{{< note >}}

+Bash does not magically know what is `echo`, that's just the name of an executable file in your computer, but Bash is able to find it without the need of the full absolute path (usually `/usr/bin/echo`) because the directory it is located in (`/usr/bin`) is in your `$PATH` environment variable.
+The command might also be a shell builtin command, i.e., not an executable. `echo` happens to be available in both forms.

+{{< /note >}}

 Each argument is delimited by whitespace (spaces and tabs), no matter how many whitespace between them: